The Power of Pre-loading

 NEON memory copy with PLD is the fastest.
 I repeat the code below for your

-is actually preparing data for the next round of VMDM
+the PLD is actually preparing data for the next round of VMDM and VSTM

 pair.
 The code hopes that the processor can overlap preparing data for next